Shradha97/SELabTool/README.md

 1. Open Python IDLE (Python 3.5) and open the code with the editor.
 2. Run the code by pressing F5.
 3. Enter the name of the repository to check.
-4. The data will be displayed
+4. The data will be displayed for the first 2 pull requests only(for testing purposes).

 ### To Do